sech1p/dotfiles/docs/ADDITIONAL_CONTENT.md

 I use this tablet for drawing graphics and for playing in osu!

 To deal with this tablet, I use [OpenTabletDriver](https://opentabletdriver.net).
 To load settings, open OpenTabletDriver application, press `File` from menu bar and in context menu press `Load settings...`, then select `.config/wacom/tablet.json` file and load it.

+### 🎮 Gamepad

+As gamepad I use [PDP Purple Fade REMATCH Controller](https://pdp.com/products/xbox-series-x-s-pc-purple-fade-rematch-controller), which is dedicated for Xbox's and computers.

+This gamepad after plugging is recognized as `Microsoft X-Box 360 pad 0`.
+So, no tweaks needed here.